-- water consumption targets (water supply, irrigation etc.); - minimum flow preservation and maximum flow in selected aqueducts and time periods; - minimum and maximum reservoir storage.
+- Water consumption targets (water supply, irrigation etc.); - Minimum flow preservation and maximum flow in selected aqueducts and time periods; - Minimum and maximum reservoir storage.

-Assuming that the operating rule and consequently all parameters a_i and b_i are known, according to equation (6) the desired storages S_i^ and releases from each reservoir i will also be known at the beginning of each time step.
-Knowing the desired release values may not be sufficient for the specification of all system's state variables (i.e., the actual releases and discharges) because of at least one of the reasons below:
+Assuming that the operating rule and consequently all parameters $a_i$ and $b_i$ are known, according to Eq.
+(6) the desired storages $S_i^$ and releases from each reservoir i will also be known at the beginning of each time step.
+Knowing the desired release values may not be sufficient for the specification of all system's flux variables (i.e., the actual releases and discharges) because of at least one of the reasons below:

-- due to discharge capacity constraints, the actual releases may differ from the desired ones; - the flows in the network can be conveyed via multiple paths, each one having a different cost; - multiple and contradictory operational targets have to be satisfied simultaneously; - the total water availability may be less than the total demand.
+• Due to discharge capacity constraints, the actual releases may differ from the desired ones;

+- The flows in the network can be conveyed via multiple paths, each one having a different cost; - Multiple and contradictory operational targets have to be satisfied simultaneously; - The total water availability may be less than the total demand.

 Therefore, a flow allocation problem arises, demanding to strictly satisfy all the physical constraints of the system, handling all the operational targets according to a predefined priority series and minimise the total water conveyance cost and system's losses that are due to spill.
 At the same time the deviations between the actual and the desired releases have to be minimised in order to satisfy (or, if not possible, approach) the operation rules of the system.
-This is done by formulating the mathematical model of the system as a network optimisation problem, which is solved at each time step, assuming that the system's components and attributes are represented in a digraph form, as shown in Figure 3.
+This is done by formulating the mathematical model of the system as a network optimisation problem, which is solved at each time step, assuming that the system's components and attributes are represented in a digraph form, as shown in Fig. 3.
 In the digraph each reservoir is replaced by three nodes, an "inflow" (a), a "storage" (b) and a "release" node (c).
 Virtual arcs are used to represent each variable of the water balance equation and the sum of water that is stored, spilled or consumed is diverted to a "dummy" node.
-At each arc of the digraph two attributes are imposed, the conveyance capacity u{ij} and the unit cost c{ij} .
+At each arc (i, j) of the digraph two attributes are imposed, the conveyance capacity $u{ij}$ and the unit cost $c{ii}$ .
 Some of the costs are actual monetary costs whereas some others are artificially introduced to enforce satisfaction of restrictions and priorities.

-The objective of the problem is the identification of the appropriate flow values x{ij} in the network that minimise the total transportation cost, namely:
+The objective of the problem is the identification of the appropriate flow values $x{ij}$ in the network that minimise the total transportation cost, namely:

+minimise

-$$minimise \mathbf{c} \mathbf{x} = \sum c{ij} x{ij} \tag{7}$$
+$$\mathbf{c}\mathbf{x} = \sum c{ij}x{ij}$$

+(7)